hujhax/austin-improv-wiki/Template/List of Hideout Theatre Shows.md

 <noinclude>
 This **List of Hideout Theatre Shows** is designed to be transcluded into any "Hideout shows" section on the wiki.
 </noinclude>
+The Hideout Theatre puts on regular shows that run weekly or monthly for long periods, and mainstage shows, which are weekly with one- or two-month runs.
+For information about the mainstages, see the [[List of Hideout Mainstage Shows in Chronological Order]].

 ### Ongoing Shows
 * *[[Flying Theater Machine]]*
 * *[[The Free Fringe]]*